478mkharb/devops-learning/Interview/Linux-Kernel-Parameters.md

 sudo sysctl -w net.core.somaxconn=4096
 ```

-Current Linux kernel documentation lists `4096` as the default and notes that older kernels used `128`. citeturn976649search0
+Current Linux kernel documentation lists `4096` as the default and notes that older kernels used `128`.
+See the [Linux kernel networking sysctl documentation](https://docs.kernel.org/admin-guide/sysctl/net.html).

 ### Use Case